jiangsheng/jiangsheng.github.io/docs/blogs/2019/01/fix-sphinxcontrib-googleanalytics-on-sphinx-1-8.rst

 .. meta::
-   :description: The Google Analytics extension from
+   :description: The Google Analytics extension from does not work on Sphinx 1.8.
+When I run it, I get the following error Could not import extension sphinxcontrib.googleanalyti

 Fix sphinxcontrib-googleanalytics on Sphinx 1.8
 ===============================================